khadas/khadas_docs/linux/source/vim1/UpgradeUboot.md

 $ sudo reboot
 ```

-## Upgrade u-boot in u-boot command line
+## Upgrade U-Boot in U-Boot Command Line

-We can also upgrade the u-boot in u-boot command line mode.
+We can also upgrade the U-Boot in U-Boot command line mode.
 You need to setup the [Serial Tool](/linux/vim1/SetupSerialTool.html).

-Use [Fenix](/linux/vim1/FenixScript.html) to build the uboot:
+Use [Fenix](/linux/vim1/FenixScript.html) to build the U-Boot:

 ```
 $ make uboot
 ```

-The built u-boot is `u-boot/fip/_tmp/u-boot.bin`.
+The built U-Boot is `u-boot/fip/_tmp/u-boot.bin`.

 * Power on the board and enter u-boot command line
 * Copy `u-boot.bin` to a U-Disk